Skip to main content

 7. Think about price

-You’re likely to make back the price of a smart thermostat within a few years from savings on your energy bill.
+You’re likely to make back the price of a smart thermostat within a couple years from savings on your energy bill.
 Nonetheless, they do come with quite a bit of an upfront cost, at a few hundred pounds.
-It could be worth setting a target for when you’d like to be able to afford one, and then putting a bit aside until you have enough.
+It could be worth setting a target date for installation, and then putting a bit aside until you have enough saved up.

-When working out how much your thermostat is likely to cost, remember to factor in installation (if not included) and the price of a connecting device (see below).
+When working out how much your thermostat is likely to cost, remember to factor in installation (if not included with the unit) and the price of a connecting device (see below).

 You may also want to spend some money on smart radiator valves or extra thermostats for multi-zone heating: each addition will come at a price.
 Luckily, you can add extra valves or thermostats later down the line as and when you can afford them.
 If you plan to do this, it’s worth knowing what your ideal set up would be so that you can ensure that whatever you buy to begin with will enable that to happen.

-It can seem expensive if you’re not sure how long you’re likely to be staying in your home or are renting.
+Smart heating can seem expensive if you’re not sure how long you’ll stay in your home or if you're renting.
 Luckily, you can often take your smart thermostat with you when you move and just attach it to your new boiler – see below for more on this.

 Radiator with three pairs of feet in socks resting on it